Minimizing Multimodular Functions and Allocating Capacity in Bike-Sharing Systems

 We provide an example for this in Appendix \ref{appendix_dmcf}.
 Surprisingly, we are nevertheless able to design fast algorithms; these exploit not only the multimodularity of each individual $c_i$, but also the separability of the objective function (w.r.t. the stations), that is, the fact that each $c_i$ is only a function of $d_i$ and $b_i$.
 This not only extends ideas from the realm of unconstrained discrete convex minimization to the constrained setting, but also yields algorithms that (for our special case) have significantly faster running times than those that would usually arise in the context of multimodular function minimization.
 Since the conference version of this paper appeared, \cite{shioura2018m} has taken our work as motivation to study M-convex function minimization under L1-distance constraints, a strict generalization of our objective.
-Finally, Shioura (private communication) pointed out an error in a preliminary version of this paper, and so, although all of the main elements of our proof of correctness of the discrete gradient-descent algorithm can be found in our preliminary version \cite{freund2017minimizing, freund2016minimizing}, the presentation here differs from that given earlier.
+Finally, Shioura (private communication) pointed out an error in a preliminary version of this paper, and so, although all of the main elements of our proof of correctness of the discrete gradient-descent algorithm can be found in our preliminary version \citep{freund2017minimizing, freund2016minimizing}, the presentation here differs from that given earlier.